StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/cold-backup/physical-server.md

     ## WARNING:
     ## - This script stops Elasticsearch, Cassandra, and TheHive services,
     ##   performs the backup, and then restarts the services.
-    ## - Do not modify the rest of the script unless necessary.
+    ## - Don't modify the rest of the script unless necessary.
     ##
     ## ============================================================
     ## DO NOT MODIFY ANYTHING BELOW THIS LINE